Are you…helping to run a PsychSoc, a member of one, or thinking of joining one? These tips will help you make the most of your PsychSoc experience.

 Such sessions are usually very popular and an opportunity to build students’ confidence with their psychiatric skills, as well as publicise the other activities of the society.

 Learn about different types of psychiatry: ‘Speed dating’ style

-There are numerous sub-specialties within psychiatry such as psychotherapy, child and adolescent, liaison, old age, and forensic.
+There are numerous specialties within psychiatry such as psychotherapy, child and adolescent, liaison, old age, and forensic.

-Buy wine and nibbles and set up a speed-dating format where students have 5 minutes finding out about each sub-specialty.
+Buy wine and nibbles and set up a speed-dating format where students have 5 minutes finding out about each psychiatric specialty.

 Film screenings and a chat

 Film screenings of popular movies featuring psychiatrists, psychiatry or mental illness are a good way of attracting an audience.

 This can be followed by a discussion about the film and how mentally ill characters or psychiatrists were portrayed.